 - submit a completed Offset allocation form each time an offset requirement is secured.

-Fees apply when you register a first party offset site that will be used for more than one approval to remove native vegetation.
-Information about fees payable to establish an offset site are available here:
+Fees apply when you register a first-party offset site that will be used for more than one approval to remove native vegetation.
+Information about fees payable to establish an offset site is available here:

 No fees apply to register a first-party offset site that will only be used to meet a single approval to remove native vegetation.

 Page last updated: 26/10/21